bluepeach1121/bluepeach1121.github.io/_posts/2026-01-22-A-hesitant-way-forward.md

 ---

 # **A hesitant way forward: My thoughts on current AI scepticism**
-> ## _“When falsehood can look so like the truth, who can assure themselves of certain happiness” — Mary Shelly, “Frankenstein.”_
+> ## _“When falsehood can look so like the truth, who can assure themselves of certain happiness” — Mary Shelley, “Frankenstein.”_

 Recently, I held discussions with a few friends concerning their “AI opinions”, and I got a lot of/from them, ranging from total hatred to unrestrained acceptance.
 My personal opinions (discussed here) are much more nuanced than these extremes,